mominul-ssv/cossif/README.md

 HAM10000_oversampling.ipynb
 ```

-During the execution of the `oversampling` scripts, there comes a certain point where it becomes necessary to also execute the `filtering` and `GAN` training scripts.
+During the execution of the oversampling scripts, there comes a certain point where it becomes necessary to also execute the filtering and GAN training scripts.

-For `filtering`, run the following scripts associated with each dataset:
+For filtering, run the following scripts associated with each dataset:

 ```
 ISIC-2016_FBGT.ipynb